Kaz95/MAME_States/README.md

 ## What is MAMEStates?

 MAMEStates is a Windows based, multipurpose launcher for the emulator, MAME.
-My goal when creating this project was to create simple way to manage MAME save state files(Renaming, Deleting, Reordering, ect), hence the name.
+My goal when creating this project was to create a simple way to manage MAME save state files(Renaming, Deleting, Reordering, ect), hence the name.
 The scope of the project has grown and now includes the following features:

 ### Features: